Fred2709/Engineer-RJC/HacDecouverteProject.md

 However we are able to make it in French and English.

-We used Gemini, ARIA AI and ChatGPT to help polish the code, for translation and cut time.
+We used Gemini, ARIA AI and ChatGPT to help polish the code, for translation and cutting time.